What is the CCG Volunteer programme?

 This isn’t about sharing personal opinions about health services in the city, but is instead, about thinking how changes and developments to services can affect people from a range of different communities and backgrounds in different ways, and working to highlight and minimise any negative impacts or results.

 CCG Volunteers take turns at attending the CCG Patient Assurance Group to review and discuss our engagement plans and equality impact assessments, to ensure the patients’ voice has been considered in all our work.
 CCG volunteers also sit on a variety of project steering groups or work programmes to make sure that the voice of the public is heard and acted upon at every stage of the commissioning cycle.

-You can find out more about our volunteers by visiting our ‘Meet our volunteers’ page or by joining our CCG network to be kept up to date about the volunteer programme, including future opportunities to apply.
+You can find out more about our current volunteers by visiting our ‘Meet our volunteers’ page.
+To find out more about the volunteer programme in the future and changes to healthcare services in Leeds join our CCG network to be kept up to date.